 On November 17, 2014, PWS entered into an Exclusive Licensing and Equipment Lease Agreement, for a limited license territory, with Medical Waste Services, LLC ("MWS").
 The License Agreement grants to MWS the use of the PWS Technology and the CoronaLuxTM waste destruction units for an initial term of seven years and requires a payment of \$225,000 as a non-refundable initial licensing fee and distributions of 50% of net operating profits, as defined in the agreement, in lieu of continuing royalty payments for the use of the licensed technology.
 PWS and Medical Waste Services, LLC ("MWS") formed a contractual joint venture to exploit the PWS medical waste destruction technology through the permitting and approved for commercial operations by the South Coast Air Quality Management District ("SCAQMD") and the California Department of Public Health a CoronaLuxTM unit licensed by MWS.
-Operations to date have included the destruction of medical waste under a temporary operating permit issued by SCAQMD since May 2015 and efforts to obtain a full operating permit from SCAQMD.
+Operations to date have included the destruction of medical waste under a temporary operating permit issued by SCAQMD since May 2015 and efforts to obtain a full operating permit from SCAQMD were successful and SCAQMD issued a 'Notice of Intent to Issue Permit to Operate' in March 2017.

 In February 2015, PWS entered into a License Agreement with Particle Science Tech of Environmental Protection, Inc ("Particle") a US subsidiary of Xinhua Energy Environmental Technology Co., Ltd ("Xinhua"), a large multi-national environmental company based in China.
 The agreement provides for the exclusive rights to distribute PWS's patented technology in China, Hong Kong, Macau and the Taiwan territories ("Territory").
 The grant was for both the medical waste, as well as the refinery vertical markets within the Territory.
 The Agreement calls for, among other things, the formation of a U.S. joint venture company, ("P&P Company"), to be owned 50/50 by PWS and Particle) and an obligation by Xinhua to fund all necessary and reasonable capital requirements to permit and roll out the PWS technology in the Territory as well as staff and manage the JV Entity's operations.
-In 2015, PWS sold a CoronaLuxTM unit to Xinhua for \$430,500.
+In 2015, PWS sold a CoronaLux[TM] unit to Xinhua for \$430,500.